Mr-Chang95/Bank-Marketing-Analysis-Logistic-Regression/README.md

 1. Perform EDA and build a logistic regression model for interpretation purposes.

 2. With a simple logistic regression model as a baseline, perform additional competing models to improve on prediction perfromance metrics.

+## Acknowledgement

+This project was done as a project for DS6371 at Southern Methodist University.